 19.4% 9.5% 12102 |

-Your talking about pretty expensive surgery if the dog has grade 3 and up.
+You're talking about pretty expensive surgery if the dog has grade 3 and up.
 If the dog has grade 2 or grade 1 slimming down and glucosamine will do the trick.
 Remember the grading system is to guide the breeders to choose better stock not to actually say the dog has the disease.
-Many grade 1 and two dogs never show systoms of limping or pain as they get older.
+Many grade 1 and two dogs never show symptoms of limping or pain as they get older.

 Did you know that hips done in the fall look better than hips done in the winter.
 Why?
 Because your dog was exercised more in the summer and muscles tighten hips.
 Do you know that a female in "season" will have loose hips?
-Most breeders wait until three months after the first season before doing the hips.
+Most breeders wait three months after the season before doing the hips.

 To make sure your dog's hips were done properly educate yourself.
-Visit this site: Leeburg.com
+Visit this site: Leeburg.com Reading Hip X-rays

 Hip problems will be around for a long time since only a % of the problem is genetics.
 How do you prevent hip problems?
 Here are a few do's and don'ts.